luke-sutton/Writerside-Web-Dev-Notes/topics/Basic-CRUD-MVC-App.md

 You can now run the project which will be a very basic website with a header with links to a home and privacy pages, plus a footer.

+## DOTNET Watch

+DOTNET Watch is A tool that enables a developer to build and run an application automatically whenever changes are made to the source code.

+This greatly improves the developer experience, to enable it in Rider go to edit configurations, then click the plus symbol to add a new configuration.
+Select dotnet-watch from the list and give the configuration a name.
+In order to have it launch Chrome instead of the default browser, select the checkbox next to suppress launching browser, then in the before launch section, click add and select launch web browser.
+Select Chrome as the browser then add `http://localhost:5127` as the URL.

 ## Understanding the Project Files

 The project files are organized in the following structure: